Mugane/Portainer/README.md

 ### Why?

 This is a dockerized version of Portainer that can be trivially run.
+App templates include forms to facilitate managing deployment parameters (unlike custom app templates)

 #### Running Portianer